 FDA Official Credentials confer extensive inspectional authority on you.
 Exercise the utmost care of your badge and credentials.
 Carry them in a manner that will assure positive protection against loss.
 For example, do not carry them in the upper pockets of your clothing where they may fall out if you bend over.
 You may not only lose your credentials and badge, but they may, during inspections, fall into vats or machinery resulting in embarrassment and possible financial loss to you as well.
 Also, carrying your credentials and badge in the glove compartment of your car or leaving them in the pocket of an unattended coat or jacket are invitations to loss or theft.

-In June 1999, the FDA determined it is proper to use general appropriation funds to purchase business cards for employees whose interactions with outside organizations further the agency's mission.
 Due to certain restrictions pertaining to the purchase of business cards, employees should consult with local management prior to purchasing such items, to ensure adherence to agency policy and procedures.

 As a government employee of the FDA, as few limits as possible are placed on your interests and activities.
 Nonetheless, certain limitations are necessary to protect the interest of the government.
 These constraints are covered the Standards of Ethical Conduct for Employees of the Executive Branch.
 Consult with your supervisor if you have any questions or concerns in this regard.
 The Standards of Ethical Conduct for Employees of the Executive Branch can be found on FDA's intranet under the Office of Human Resources and Management Services' (OHRMS) ethics laws.

 As you work to advance the health and welfare of the public, seek to maintain the highest standards of ethical conduct.
 The essence of good government is the personal responsibility that each public servant feels for the public trust he/she holds.
-You are responsible for complying with the regulations, obtaining advice from your supervisor, personnel or , and when required, obtaining advanced approval for certain outside activities.
+You are responsible for complying with the regulations, obtaining advice from your supervisor, personnel or local administrative staff, and when required, obtaining advanced approval for certain outside activities.